BNPI-DHTE/server-backup/readme.md

 Optional.
 Default value: `"*"`
 You can add list of extensions, the application will filter and archive only these files.
-Don't add punctuation marks before extensions.
+Don't need to add punctuation marks before extensions.

 ### Archive type
 Optional.